danstuff/enso-zen-garden/README.md

 # Zen Garden

 ## Getting Started (macOS/Linux)
+As a prerequisite, you must obtain the 'secure.py' file from the "Capping Shared Folder" google drive.

 To use this project, you must first have a be in a terminal environment with python 3.0 or greater installed.